jtanza/bobolink/README.md

 `go get -u github.com/jtanza/bobolink`

 Bobolink requires an index to manage stored text.
-The path to this index can either be passed explicitly with each invocation of bobolink e.g.`--index-path=/opt/bobolink` or can be set once via the env variable `BOBOLINK_DIR=/opt/bobolink`
+The path to this index can either be passed explicitly with each invocation of bobolink e.g.`--index-path /opt/bobolink` or can be set once via the env variable `BOBOLINK_DIR=/opt/bobolink`

 This directory can of course be anywhere you'd like, but I personally use `/opt/bobolink`.